 - Crushed Oreo Cookies, or better yet, Thin Mint Cookies… with chocolate syrup drizzled over-top!

 - I know I said 10, however I just have to throw in one more, from when I first made cheesecakes as a teen, Top your cheesecake with chocolate dipped strawberries.
 And if your really pinched for time, you can even most likley pick those up from your grocer (in summer anyway)

 What’s your favorite way to top a cheesecake?

 Desserts remind me of days spent with the family.
-How about getting your kids (any age really) to help prep the next time you are baking or cooking.
+Why not have your kids (any age really) help to prep the dessert next time you are baking or cooking.
 Maybe have your tween take the lead.
 Encouraging your kids to cook, at any age, fosters confidence and competence in the kitchen and you know what??
 Cooking is a life skill that we can easily give them at home.
 PLUS someday they’ll be cooking for you right?
 So why not give them a leg up!!

 Enjoy baking??
 Take a look at these delicious & somewhat different desserts:

 My Prize Winning Key Lime Pie (seriously, I win a trip to the Florida Keys with this…It may be the best you’ve ever had AND it is SO easy!!)